edge-cloud/www.edge-cloud.net/_posts/2013-06-24-network-troubleshooting-via-arista-eos-shell.md

   - Network
   - Performance
 ---
-A few days ago the startup <a href="https://www.cumulusnetworks.com/" target="_blank">Cumulus Networks</a> emerged from the clouds with their Cumulus Linux OS for original design manufacturer (ODM) switches based on Broadcom silicon.
+A few days ago the startup [Cumulus Networks](https://www.cumulusnetworks.com/) emerged from the clouds with their Cumulus Linux OS for original design manufacturer (ODM) switches based on Broadcom silicon.
 While the average customer will have to wait a while to get their hands on a Cumulus Networks based device, users of Arista switches can already today use the benefits of a full Linux distribution running on a data center switch.

 Arista EOS is based on a Linux kernel and provides full and open access to a Linux shell, allowing installation and use of Linux based management and troubleshooting tools.